 The Old, Old Story

 It’s not that a preacher shouldn’t seek to know the needs of the congregation and connect with them in their context.
 The preacher should not seek to be irrelevant.
 However, the truth is, a clear and honest telling of the old, old story is the most relevant subject there is.
-Many hymns remind us the “old, old story” is the Good News, the Gospel of Jesus Christ.
+Many hymns remind us that the “old, old story” is the Good News, the Gospel of Jesus Christ.

 Here’s how the hymn, “Victory in Jesus,” communicates the old, old story,